MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows.md

 ### Run Setup

-The installation wizard of the standalone server installer checks for prerequisites and gives you the option of choosing a different program directory.
-When you complete the wizard, Setup installs additional software required for operations.
+RServerSetup.exe provides an installation wizard of the standalone server.
+The installer checks for prerequisites, prompts for acceptance of user agreements, and gives you the option of choosing a different program directory.
+When you complete the wizard, setup installs R Server, plus additional software (noted in the prerequisites) required for operations.

-Log files (RClientSetup_<timestamp>.log) can be found in your system temp directory.
+Post-installation, you can review log files.
+Log files (RServerSetup_<timestamp>.log) can be found in your system temp directory.
 An easy way to navigate to the directory is to enter %temp% as a Run command or search operation.

 ### Connect to R Server

-Once R Server is installed, you can connect to R Server and run ScaleR functions to valid the connection.
+After R Server is installed, you can connect to and run a few ScaleR functions to validate the installation.

 **Local Connections**